 - [] Encodes the messages to the standard distribution format.
 It is rather verbose but encoding and decoding is blinding fast. - [megaco_compressed] Encodes the messages to the standard distribution format after an internal transformation.
-It is less verbose, but the total time of the encoding and decoding will on the other hand be somewhat slower (see the performance [page 21] chapter for more info). - [{megaco_compressed,Module}] Works in the same way as the megaco_compressed config parameter, only here the user provide their own compress module.
-The module must export two functions: encode/1 and decode/1. - [compressed] Encodes the messages to a compressed form of the standard distribution format.
+It is less verbose, but the total time of the encoding and decoding will on the other hand be somewhat slower (see the performance [page 22] chapter for more info). - [{megaco_compressed, Module}] Works in the same way as the megaco_compressed config parameter, only here the user provide their own compress module.
+This module must implement the megaco_edist_compress [page 64] behaviour. - [compressed] Encodes the messages to a compressed form of the standard distribution format.
 It is less verbose, but the encoding and decoding will on the other hand be slower.